quelgeek/pyngres/examples/README.md

 ## Running Example Code

 Our examples expect Python 3.6 or higher.
-However, if you prefer to use an older version you should have no difficulty making the required changes to the examples.
+However, if you prefer to use an older version you should have no difficulty making the necessary changes to run the examples.

 You will need to install pyngres into your environment.
 ```
 pip install pyngres
 ```

-The pyngres library has a dependency on loguru. pip will usually resolve it automatically but there is a known problem when using conda/miniconda which prevents it from installing.
+The pyngres library has a dependency on loguru. **pip** will usually resolve it automatically but there is a known problem when using conda/miniconda which prevents it from installing.
 The workaround is to install loguru first, before installing pyngres.